 Retail and Commercial Leasing Act Amendment Bill 2019

-The State Government has today (3/07/2019) introduced into Parliament a series of amendments to the Retail and Commercial Leases Act 1995 on 3 July 2019.
+A series of amendments to the Retail and Commercial Leases Act 1995 completed their passage through the South Australian Parliament on Thursday 12th December 2019.

 The amendments aim to build on the existing protective measures for lessees under the Act and include:

 - Allowing leases to move in and out of the Act;

 - Establishing a formal process through the Valuer-General to review the rent threshold which currently stands at $400,000;

 - Providing an option of a landlord to register a new lease which is above the current $400,000 threshold so that the lease will not be captured by the Act should the threshold increase;